Speech Therapy Treatments For Hypernasality

 Think of Fran Drescher from the Nanny, or Steve Urkel.

-It’s more common for parents to seek speech therapy treatment for their kids’ hypernasality, but adult speech therapy can help as well.
+Although it is more common for parents to seek treatment for their kids’ hypernasality, if you are adult with hypernasality, adult speech therapy can help as well.

 What Causes Hypernasality?

-Hypernasality can be caused by learned misarticulation, as well as physiological abnormalities.
+Hypernasality can be caused by learned misarticulation, as well as developmental differences.

 The umbrella cause of hypernasality is when there is any form of velopharyngeal incompetence.

-In the case of a physiological abnormality, your velopharyngeal valve may be too short or even unable to close.
+In the case of a developmental difference, your velopharyngeal valve may be too short or even unable to close.

 Hypernasality can be caused by physical conditions such as:

-Regardless of the cause, in these incidents, more air is entering the nasal cavity and creating the condition’s signature tone.
+Regardless of the cause, in these incidents, more air is entering your nasal cavity than it ought to.

-Even after a cleft palate treatment, you may continue to have a nasal heavy voice.
+Even after a cleft palate treatment, however, you may continue to have a nasal heavy voice.

-For adults, issues of hypernasality can sometimes arise as a result of one’s accent.
+Issues of hypernasality can also sometimes arise as a result of one’s accent.

 Certain languages, including French, Spanish, Portuguese, Hindi, Vietnamese, Thai, and others are considered to be more nasal than English.